 - follicles of similar size measuring 2-9 mm

-The presence of a single PCO is sufficient to provide the diagnosis 2.
+The presence of a single PCO is insufficient to provide the diagnosis 2.

 Ovaries may be normal in PCOS, and conversely, polycystic ovaries may be seen in women without the syndrome.
 Diagnosis requires correlation with features of hyperandrogenism and oligo-anovulation.